ssnepenthe/clockwork-for-wp/README.md

 If you have installed the browser extension, open developer tools and browse to the Clockwork tab.

-Otherwise, open a new browser tab and navigate to the `__clockwork/app` endpoint (e.g. https://mysite.com/__clockwork/app).
+Otherwise, open a new browser tab and navigate to the `__clockwork/app` endpoint (e.g. https://example.com/__clockwork/app).

+If you are trying to debug outside of an HTML context (e.g. wp-cron, rest api, admin-ajax, wp-cli), you must to use the webapp instead of the browser extension.

 ## Configuration
-Clockwork can be configured using the `cfw_config_init` action from within a must-use plugin.
+By default, all data sources are disabled.
+You can configure data sources and various other Clockwork settings using the `cfw_config_init` action from within a must-use plugin.

 Your callback should accept an instance of `\Clockwork_For_Wp\Config` which can be used to change any of the configuration options found in `src/config.php`.
 Options are set using dot notation.